xyfir/annotate/cli/README.md

 Converts an annotation set into embedded annotations directly within a provided ebook file.
 This should allow you to view most annotations from within most ebook readers, regardless of whether that reader natively supports xyAnnotations.

-**Note**: A xyAnnotations subscription and the `xyfirAnnotationsSubscriptionKey` config key are required.
+**Note**: A xyAnnotations subscription and the `` config key are required.

 ### Options

-- `set`: `number` - The id of the annotation set to embed in the ebook.
+- `set`: `number`
+  - The id of the annotation set to embed in the ebook.
-- `file`: `string` - Path to an epub file.
+- `file`: `string`
+  - Path to an ebook file.
 A modified copy will be created next to this file.
-- `mode`: `string` - _optional_ - Determines how the annotations are embedded in the file. `reference` (default) adds link at the end of match as `[xy]`; `wrap` puts link around entire match.
+- `mode`: `string` - _optional_
+  - Determines how the annotations are embedded in the file.
+  - `reference` (default) adds link at the end of match as `[xy]`.
+  - `wrap` puts link around entire match.
-- `convert`: `boolean` - _optional_ - Attempts to convert the original source file to EPUB prior to embedding annotations into it. **Note:** You will need Calibre installed and its binaries available to the command line for this to work.
+- `convert`: `boolean` _optional_
+  - Attempts to convert the original source file to EPUB prior to embedding annotations into it. **Note:** You will need Calibre installed and its binaries available to the command line for this to work.
-- `deleteSource: boolean` - _optional_ - Deletes the source file on success.
+- `deleteSource: boolean` _optional_
+  - Deletes the source file on success.
 If `--convert` is provided it also deletes the converted file.
+- `subscriptionKey`: `string`
+  - xyAnnotations subscription key

 ## `generate calibre`